-2.7.4.5 In addition to the information provided and consistent with outbound phase requirements at the formally declared "end-of-mission," an End-of-Mission Report shall be submitted which documents the degree to which the mission has met its planetary protection requirements through landing and delivery of sample to containment in a Sample Receiving Facility.
+a.
+In addition to the information provided consistent with outbound phase requirements, at the formally declared "end-of-mission," a report shall be provided which documents the degree to which the mission has met its planetary protection requirements through landing and delivery of sample to containment in a Sample Receiving Facility.
 Special attention must be paid to the Earth's biosphere safety requirements of the mission.